 - This is the only time we see the Old Planet Express Ship.

-- Atomic Raygun Attack made an album entitled 'The Sting' in which they wrote 6 tracks taking moments from the episode.
+- Atomic Raygun Attack made an album entitled 'The Sting' based on this episode, in which they wrote 6 tracks titled "Deadly Deadly Bees", "Kill All Humans (Except One)", "Alive in Some Other Dimension", "Goodbye, Waking World", "Lime Green Affair" and "The Best Coma I've Ever Seen".
 They are available for free download.

 - They do not use the correct colour of Royal jelly.
 This is because Royal jelly is a creamy-white colour and it was thought that colour would not work well.

 - Among the many wreaths at the funeral, Bender's is easily the most obvious: "R.I.P.
 Meatbag", and still shows his typical focus on himself, as his name is larger than that of Fry.